LEAVING SITE

 Drug Interactions

-Topical administration of Jublia (Efinaconazole Topical Solution, 10% w/w) has very low systemic exposure.
+Topical administration of Jublia (efinaconazole topical solution, 10% w/w) has very low systemic exposure.
 Therefore, potential interactions between Jublia and other drugs have not been evaluated.

 There are no drug-food, drug-herb, or drug-laboratory interactions that have been established.
 Studies have not been done.